fleetdm/fleet/handbook/people.md

 > TODO: document how to post a job on fleetdm.com/apply using Breezy and manage the hiring process

+### Interviewing at Fleet

+We're glad you're interested in joining the team!

+Here are some of the things you can anticipate throughout this process:
+  - We try to reply by email within 1 business day from the time when the application arrives.
+  - You may receieve a rejection email (Bummer, consider applying again in the future).
+  - You may receive an invitation to "book with us."

+If you've been invited to "book with us" you'll have a Zoom meeting with the hiring team to discuss next steps.

 ### Hiring a new team member

 1. Reach out to Mike and Zach and give them an opportunity to meet the candidate.